Polar decomposition of semigroups generated by non-selfadjoint quadratic differential operators and regularizing effects: Study of the real part for short times

 We therefore deduce that for all $t\geq0$ and $X\in\mathbb R^{2n}$,

 and this equality can be written as

 By applying the Minkowski inequality, we therefore obtain that for all $t\geq0$ and $X\in\mathbb R^{2n}$,

-We then study separately the two terms of the right-hand side of the above estimate. \\[5pt] \textbf{1.} First, we focus on controlling the first term in the right hand side of \eqref{05112018E4}.
+We then study separately the two terms of the right-hand side of the above estimate. \\[5pt] \textbf{1.} First, we focus on controlling the first term in the right-hand side of \eqref{05112018E4}.
 On the finite-dimensional vector space $(\mathbb C_{k_0}[X])^{2n}$, the Hardy's norm $\Vert\cdot\Vert_{\mathcal H^1}$ defined by

 is equivalent to the standard Lebesgue's norm $\Vert\cdot\Vert_{L^2(0,1)}$ given by

 Thus, there exists a positive constant $c_1>0$ such that for all $t\geq0$ and $X\in\mathbb R^{2n}$,

 We develop the matrices $(i\overline F)^k$ in the following way: